cd-barratt/cd-barratt.github.io/Skills.md

 ## Skills
 I am trained in frequentist and Bayesian statistics and have strong analytical and technical skills (including configuring environments for parallelization via HPC).
 I like to keep up to date with my skills, so I regularly attend courses and workshops to stay at the leading edge of analytical and conceptual advancements.
 For brevity I will not list all the tools I use, but here are some examples of the kinds of software tools/packages that I use regularly in my work (mostly in R, bash and python):

-* Genomic data filtering - Stacks, iPyrad, Ddocent, ANGSD, FastQC
+* Genomic data filtering - Stacks, iPyrad, dDocent, ANGSD, snpAD, GATK, FastQC, VCFtools, snpeff
 * Population structure and genetic diversity - Adegenet, DAPC, Admixture, Structure, Ngsadmix, PCAngsd, FineStructure, FineRADstructure, EEMS
 * Phylogenetics/phylogenomics - RAxMl, Astral III, BEAST, Treemix
 * Demographic history - ∂a∂i, SMC++, Stairway plot, Extended Bayesian Skyline plots